 Long Hoverfly - Sphaerophoria scripta

-The male is readily identifiable as its body is longer than the wings, though the pattern of black and yellow is variable.
+The male is readily identifiable as its body is longer than the wings, though the pattern of black and yellow is variable with a darker form fairly frequent.
+Females however cannot be readily identified.

 Open grassland and urban wasteland.